 Leadership in Key Stage 3

-In Years 7 & 8 ALL students undertake a minimum of 90 minutes of leadership every week through 3 leadership modules written by TFL Education (First Steps to Leadership, Learning to Lead – Born to Lead, and Learning to Lead – Taking the Lead).
-The programme provides a combination of classroom and activity based lessons delivered in school, and endorsed and certified through TFL Education and the Chartered Management Institute.
+In Years 7 & 8 ALL students undertake a minimum of 90 minutes of leadership every week through 3 leadership modules written by The Great Schools Trust.
+The programme provides a combination of classroom and activity based lessons delivered in school.
 To build confidence in verbal communications, students also undertake a weekly programme of Public Speaking.

 As part of the King’s extended writing programme and our drive on literacy, ALL students complete 5 essays on leadership every year and undertake a weekly home-learning task on a famous leader.
 Every week, and within our House structure, students also have a daily ASPIRE session with their Academic Tutor, which focuses on a particular leadership trait, famous leadership quote and the work of a famous leader (ASPIRE Learning Cycle 1, ASPIRE Learning Cycle 2, ASPIRE Learning Cycle 3, ASPIRE Learning Cycle 4, ASPIRE Learning Cycle 5).